-Developers should demonstrate how the design of their development has taken into account the impact of the maritime climate on long-term building finishes, in particular showing how;
+Developers should demonstrate how the design of their development has taken into account the impact of the maritime climate on long-term building finishes, in particular, wherever possible:

 - a.
-Fixtures and fittings have been chosen for their resilience to rusting and discolouration.
+Fixtures and fittings should be chosen for their resilience to rusting and discolouration.
 This includes the screws and other fixings used to affix external fittings which should be made of stainless steel or an equally rust-proof material. - b.
-Finishes, including rendered finishes, are of an appropriate quality to withstand the maritime climate. - c.
-That appropriate overhangs and guttering solutions have been included to minimise the volume of water running over building surface finishes. - d.
-That fixtures and fittings, including those selected for boundary gates, have been chosen to have the strength to stand up to coastal winds.
+Finishes, including rendered finishes, should be of an appropriate quality to withstand the maritime climate. - c.
+Appropriate overhangs and guttering solutions should be included to minimise the volume of water running over building surface finishes. - d.
+Fixtures and fittings, including those selected for boundary gates, should be chosen to have the strength to stand up to coastal winds.